-So it's February, so everybody's poor, so no one's going out, so everyone's depressed and the sky's permanently the kind of grey that makes you feel like you're living in an ashtray.
+So it's cold, and everybody's poor, so no one's going out, so everyone's depressed and the sky's permanently the kind of grey that makes you feel like you're living in an ashtray.
 When you're trapped inside with only the internet as company, there's really only one thing you can do to explode the tedium: develop an eating disorder.

 But any old eating disorder won't do.
 I'm talking about one that's purely internet-based.
 Introducing "the thigh gap", aka the most desirable fashion accessory to hit tumblr since the Hermes bag made out of A$AP Rocky's skin, aka the new cleavage.

 The thigh gap is a body phenomena flaunted by supermodels, yearned for by plebs like you and I and documented extensively on blogs like this.
 About four hours ago, as far as I was concerned a "thigh gap" was something anyone could have if they stood up and placed their feet wider than hip distance apart.
 Wrong.
 A thigh gap is actually the hollow cavity which appears between the tops of your legs when you stand with your feet together.
-It's not a particularly nice looking thing, it looks like someone cut it out on Photoshop (which I did above, to Beyonce).
+It's not a particularly nice looking thing, it looks like someone cut it out on Photoshop.

 It also means that your body is underweight.
 Urgh, this sucks already.
 Why can't overweight people pioneer a fashion trend for once?
 Maybe it's time for those guys to seize control of fashion from the remorselessly stick-thin, like how people always say the world would be a better place if women ruled it instead of men.